 It is handsome in the glass, and it has a nice color to it; overall a handsome wine.
 There is a bit of minerality and earth there, but again it is not a very complex wine, nor is this wine about all of that: it’s more playful than serious.
 We feared it would lose its structure after being open, but it hung in there for a couple days just fine.

-We have found that the Federalist label has been a solid wine for the price, and in the post read about two other Federalist wines as well as more about who the Federalists were.
+We have found that the Federalist label has been a solid wine for the price, and in this post read about two other Federalist wines as well as more about who the Federalists were.
 If you are looking for a reasonably priced wine that you can count on being something not to be embarrassed to take to a gathering, I would recommend any of the Federalist label wines as a safe bet and I look forward to writing about more of them.

 The story of this wine is very fun, and it made us reflect on getting together for competitive events whether they be Election Day, World Series, Super Bowl… or a family feud, er gathering.
 So if you need a fun wine for a duel whether it be sports, family or an election, this wine is right on target.